schitresh/software_development/frameworks/rails/1_models/9_query_interface_2.md

         .group('customers.id')

 # Association Presence
-# Customers at have at least one review
+# Customers have at least one review
 Customer.where.associated(:reviews)
-# Customers at have no review
+# Customers have no review
 Customer.where.missing(:reviews)
 ```